Azure/bellhop/docs/scaler/modules/README.md

 ## Scaler Module Logic
-When beginning to think about extending Bellhop functionality to include a new Azure service, it is important to remember the format of the data that we are expecting from the Engine function.
-This data will remain consistent across all resource types, and will include 3 pieces:
+When beginning to think about extending Bellhop functionality to include a new Azure resource, it is important to remember the format of the data that we are expecting from the Engine function.
+This data will remain consistent across all resource types, and will include 4 distinct pieces:
 - Debug setting to enable verbose logging (Configured in App Config)
 - Direction to Scale
 - Azure Graph Query result
+- Tag Map for Custom Tag Support

-**It is important to note that we _STRONGLY_ recommend leveraging the data returned by the Graph API query, and not using `"Get-"` commands in your scaler modules.
-This practice is intended to limit the number of queries to the API, thus improving reliability and performance**
+**IMPORTANT NOTE: The Bellhop team _STRONGLY_ recommends leveraging the data returned by the Graph API query, and not using any `Get-Az<RESOURCETYPE>` commands in your scaler modules.
+This practice is intended to limit the number of queries to prevent overloading the Azure API, thus improving reliability and performance**

 The Engine will always send the same formatted messages to the queue so we need to build our scaler logic around this information.
 The Scaler Function takes the Storage Queue message and breaks it into 3 parameters that will be passed to each Scaler Module.
 These parameters are:
 - $graphData - `graphResults` section from storage queue message